 Contact your local Health and Social Services Trust, who will answer your questions, start the process and contact the Housing Executive.
 You can also speak to your GP or social worker.

-If you need help with your application your local Housing Executive grants' office will answer your questions at any stage of the process.
-If you are elderly or have special needs it has made arrangements with some independent agencies to help you.
+If you need help with your application, your local Housing Executive grants' office will answer your questions at any stage of the process.
+If you are elderly or have special needs, it has arrangements with independent agencies to help you.